KunoiSayami/passive-DDNS/README.md

 Hostker library is not longer maintenance after `0def47c655c4a8db3359c1fc34f280ac26431962`.

-This project is currently RIIR, Python version will deprecated after RIIR finished.
+This project is in RIIR progress, Python version will deprecated after RIIR finished.

 ## Usage